asatpathy314/CT-Plaque-Data-Entry-Automation/README.md

 ## Contact

 For any questions, issues, or suggestions related to the program, please contact asatpathy314@gmail.com or cqa3ym@virginia.edu.
-I'm usually available always willing to help you fix bugs with the program.
+I'm always willing to help you fix bugs with the program or even edit it for your database.
 Happy data entry!